wavemotion-dave/MicroDS/README.md

 Optionally you can include MCX.BIN or MCX.ROM (CRC32 of 11202e4b) for MCX-128 emulation.

 Optionally you can include ALICE4K.ROM (CRC32 of f876abe9) for Alice 4K emulation.
+This will allow you to load .k7 tape files.

 Loading Games :
 -----------------------
-This MC-10 emulator supports .C10 cassette files.
-These are the most popular format to find on the web for the MC-10 machine.
+This MC-10 emulator supports .C10 cassette files and .k7 tape files (if ALICE 4K emulation enabled).
+These are the most popular format to find on the web for the MC-10 or Alice 4K machines.

 ![image](./png/mainmenu.png)